-4. Problem Background Knowledge

-4.1.
-Basic components
+4.4.1 Basic Components

-As mentioned earlier, given a set of observational statements, one may construct a potentially infinite number of inductive assertions that imply these statements.
+As we mentioned earlier, given a set of observational statements, one may construct a potentially infinite number of inductive assertions that imply these statements.
 It is therefore necessary to use some additional information, problem background knowledge, to constrain the space of possible inductive assertions and locate the most desirable one(s).
-In this section we shall look at various components of the problem background knowledge employed in the inductive learning methodology called STAR, described in Section 6.
-These components include the following.
+In this section, we shall look at various components of the problem background knowledge employed in the inductive learning methodology called Star, described in Section 4.6.
+These components include:

-- Information about descriptors (i.e., predicates, variables, and functions) used in observational statements.
-This information is provided by an annotation assigned to each descriptor (Section 4.3). - Assumptions about the form of observational and inductive assertions. - A preference criterion that specifies the desirable properties of inductive assertions sought. - A variety of inference rules, heuristics, and specialized procedures, general and problem-dependent, that allow a learning system to generate logical consequences of given assertions and new descriptors.
+- Information about descriptors (i.e., predicates, variables, or functions) used in observational statements.
+This information is provided by an annotation assigned to each descriptor (Section 4.4.3). - Assumptions about the form of observational and inductive assertions. - A preference criterion that specifies the desirable properties of inductive assertions sought. - A variety of inference rules, heuristics, and specialized procedures, general and problem-dependent, that allow a learning system to generate logical consequences of given assertions and new descriptors.